Skip to main content

 Brochettes

-Rwanda's favorite street food - skewered meat (usually goat or beef) seasoned with a blend of local spices and grilled over charcoal for a smoky flavor.
+Rwanda's favorite street food: skewered meat, usually goat or beef, rubbed with local spices and grilled over charcoal until it picks up a smoky edge.

 Isombe